JoelAnderton/CopyFilesToFolders/README.md

 # What I Learned
 * Design a UI using tkinter and the ttk theme widgets
-* Copy files using shutil module
+* Practice using the functions in the shutil module to copy files
-* Manipulate file locations using os module
+* Practice using the functions in the os module to manipulate file locations
 * Use a .csv file to limit the subject files that can be moved (This way if a random list of subjects is given, the program will select out only those subject files to move and not everyone)
-* Compile as an .exe for both macOS and Windows
+* Compile as an .exe for both macOS and Windows.
+Tested using pyinstaller (for Windows) and py2app (for Mac).